Parsa-SadeghiAsl/face_cropping_tool/README.md

 # face_cropping_tool
-this program crop the face from image dataset and save it to certain foldor
+this program crops the face from the image dataset and saves it to a certain folder.